GreatAttractor/imppg/README.md

 ----------------------------------------
 ### 4.4.
 Tone curve

 The tone curve editor allows changing the input-output mapping of brightness levels.
 The tone curve is only applied after all the other processing steps.
-The histogram shown in the editor window’s background corresponds with the output (just the current selection) of previous processing steps **before** the application of the tone curve.
+The histogram shown in the editor window’s background corresponds to the output (just the current selection) of previous processing steps **before** the application of the tone curve.

 Access by:
     menu: `View`/`Panels`/`Tone curve` or the corresponding toolbar button